-Upper Alton Association "Rockin' with Robert" summer concert series kick-off
+Upper Alton Association "Rockin' With Robert" summer concert series kick-off

 The Upper Alton Association is proud to announce the 6th annual “Rockin’ with Robert” summer concert series.
 The free series will be held at the Robert Wadlow Statue, located on the SIUE Dental School Campus located at 2800 College Avenue in Alton.

-To kick off the series, Ralph Butler & GiGi Darr will perform on Tuesday, June 16th from 7-8pm.
+To kick off the series, Ralph Butler & GiGi Darr will perform on Tuesday, June 30th from 7-8pm.
 Concert goers are encouraged to bring a lawn chair or blanket.
-If there is inclement weather, a rain date will be given.

 Get The Latest News!